hack4impact-michigan/chapter-resources/constitution.md

 		3. Distribute project tasks among their team's members in a clear, timely, and equitable manner.
 		4. Participate in the process of evaluating other PM and TLs throughout each semester.
 This process will be laid down by the Projects Chair at the beginning of each semester.
 		5. Participate in mid-semester feedback with all members of their team.
-		6. *Note:* Students in their last semester at Penn are not allowed to be a TL unless there is a shortage of members interested in taking on a TL role.
+		6. *Note:* Students in their last semester at Michigan are not allowed to be a TL unless there is a shortage of members interested in taking on a TL role.

 ### Section III: Alum Status